Trust-Anchor-Group/NeuroAccessMaui/Content/architecture.md

 - **Services/**: This folder includes service classes responsible for handling business logic, data retrieval, API communication, and other core functionalities of the application.

 - **UI/**: Contains the user interface components and related logic, organized into subfolders for better maintainability:
-  - **Behaviours/**: Custom behaviors that can be attached to UI elements to enhance their functionality without altering their original code.
+  - **Behaviours/**: Custom behaviors that can be attached to UI elements.
-  - **Controls/**: Custom controls that encapsulate complex UI logic into reusable components.
+  - **Controls/**: Custom controls.
   - **Converters/**: Value converters used in data binding to transform data between the ViewModel and the View.
-  - **Pages/**: Contains XAML pages and their associated code-behind files.
+  - **Pages/**: Contains XAML pages and their associated code-behind files, aswell as their ViewModels.
 It’s further organized into subfolders such as:
     - **Main/**: Includes the primary pages of the application, including the main navigation shell and the initial landing page (e.g., `AppShell.xaml`, `MainPage.xaml`).
-  - **Popups/**: Custom popup components used for displaying modal dialogs, notifications, or transient UI elements.
+  - **Popups/**: Contains views and view-models for different custom popups.
-  - **Rendering/**: Contains custom renderers that modify or extend the appearance and behavior of native controls on specific platforms.
+  - **Rendering/**: Contains renderers which translate different sources to Maui XAML code.

 ---